alexmarchant/renderless-react/readme.md

 This library will let you build out a react component in plain html and then hook a React component up to it.
-No JSX or render function, just hook up your actions using `data` attributes.
+No JSX or render function.
+Just hook up your event callbacks using `data` attributes, and render dynamic text using curly braces like in JSX.

 ReverseReactComponent takes a DOM node `container` as a prop that it uses to build out its own render function that should match the html.